crgvf-commits/MC/README.md

 The repository is intended to accompany an anonymized submission.

 The supplementary materials do not intentionally identify the authors or their institutional affiliations.

+### "monte_carlo.py"

+Python script used to reproduce the Monte Carlo robustness analysis reported in the paper.
+The script contains the reference scenario indicators, the Dirichlet parameters for the five weighting regimes, and the simulation procedure with 100,000 replications per regime.

 ## Status